CapraLab/NEFL_Haplotype_Editing/README.md

 # NEFL_Haplotype_Editing

-Code used to calculate patient population coverage with haplotype editing as compared to mutation-targeted editing.
+This repo contains the code used to calculate patient population coverage with haplotype editing as compared to mutation-targeted editing.
+It focuses on the NEFL window for CRISPR excision.

 ## Data:
 1000 genomes phase 3 2019 release, which can be found [here](https://www.internationalgenome.org/data-portal/data-collection/phase-3)